Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

-Therefore, by \ref{lemma:matrixtomod}, we have a $Q$-sheaf $Q^I M$, whose inner product is the dot product of $Q^I$, with a Hilbert basis $\sections$ consisting of the rows of $M$.
-Using the same notation as in \ref{lemma:matrixtomod}, for each $s\in I$ we denote the $s$-row of $M$ by $\tilde s$.
-The local inner product $\inner --^\ell$ of $Q^I M$ (\cf\ \ref{thm:Qsheaf}) satisfies, for all $s,t\in I$,
+Therefore, by \ref{lemma:matrixtomod}, we have a Hilbert $Q$-module $Q^I M$, whose inner product is the dot product of $Q^I$, with a Hilbert basis $\sections$ consisting of the rows of $M$.
+As usual (\cf\ section \ref{sec:mvhb}), for each $s\in I$ we denote the $s$-row of $M$ by $\tilde s$.
+The local inner product $\inner --^\ell$ of $Q^I M$, as defined by (\ref{localinnerproduct}), satisfies, for all $s,t\in I$,

 Therefore all the expressions in the above derivation are equal, and we obtain